nhuhoang0701/CSE6242/README.txt

 ## Description
-This project serves as the website for analyzing different topics through Reddit data from 128 U.S. universities (2019-2022).
-Uses topic modeling and emotion classification to extract insights from student discussions with lots of interactive visualizations.
+This repo serves as the website for analyzing different topics through Reddit data from 128 U.S. universities (2019-2022). it Uses topic modeling and emotion classification to extract insights from student discussions with lots of interactive visualizations.

 Key features:
 - Reddit data analysis from university subreddits